 Funeral Planning Checklist

-South Carolina Cemeteries
+South Carolina Cemeteries and Funeral Homes

 From majestic Old South plantations to seaside resorts, South Carolina is filled with Southern hospitality and charm.
 The cost of living is relatively low compared to other areas of the country, which is why many retirees end up in South Carolina.
 If you're considering the state as a final resting place, you have a variety of options, many of which are outlined below.

-Choosing a Cemetery in South Carolina
+Choosing a Location in South Carolina

 The beauty of Greenville, named the third best small city in the United States by Conde Nast Traveler magazine in 2017, can be seen in Graceland Cemetery West, which features a natural two-acre artesian well pond.
 Not to be outdone, Graceland Cemetery East, in Simpsonville, has been described as the prettiest cemetery in upstate South Carolina.
 Simpsonville is southeast of Greenville and is considered part of the "Golden Strip," a group of thriving cities in South Carolina.